There's no arguing that, financially, twosomes have a leg up on their single competition.

-Keep your reputation intact: Maintaining your self-sufficiency in bankers' eyes is easy to do -- and you won't even offend your spouse: Simply keep the accounts you established in your single days open.
+- Keep your reputation intact: Maintaining your self-sufficiency in bankers' eyes is easy to do -- and you won't even offend your spouse: Simply keep open the accounts you established in your single days.
 But don't relegate those cards to your sock drawer -- rotate them into use every few months and use them for small purchases to give card companies activity to report.

-Share your credit secrets: Put it all out on the table.
-Pull your free reports at annualcreditreport.com, dim the lights, and review each other's reports (without judgment or eye-rolling!).
-If there's a mess to clean up in either (or both) of your files, then work on it together.
-Or if friendly competition is more your style, see who can improve their credit score the fastest.
-(See our eight tips on boosting your FICO score fast in the May issue of Motley Fool Green Light.
-If you're not already a member of the service, be our guest for free for the next month.)
+- Share your credit secrets: Put it all out on the table.
+Pull your free reports at annualcreditreport.com, dim the lights, and review each other's reports (and no judging or eye-rolling).
+If there's a mess to clean up in either or both of your files, work on it together.
+Or, if friendly competition is more your style, see who can improve their credit score faster.
+(See our tips on boosting your FICO score fast.)

-Vow to pay those bills on time: Nagging's not attractive, but a few moments of bickering about whether payments were sent in on time is better than months of trying to clean up a credit mess.
+- Vow to pay those bills on time: Nagging's not attractive, but a few moments of bickering about whether payments were sent in on time is better than taking months to try to clean up a credit mess.